FTSE 100 falls as Kyiv explosions spark risk-off mood | Headlines

 - United Kingdom

-UK's blue-chip stock index fell for a fourth consecutive session on Monday, amid a wider risk-off sentiment triggered by massive explosions that shook the Ukrainian capital and other cities.
+UK's blue-chip stock index fell for a fourth consecutive session on Monday, amid a wider risk-off sentiment after Russia bombed cities across Ukraine.

-The FTSE 100 index fell 0.5% by 0720 GMT, while the domestically focussed midcap FTSE 250 index dropped 0.8%.
-The attacks were the most intense to hit Kyiv, in apparent Russian revenge strikes after President Vladimir Putin declared an explosion on the bridge to Crimea to be a terrorist attack.
+The FTSE 100 index fell 0.8% and the mid-cap FTSE 250 index dropped 1% to touch one-week lows, extending Friday's losses, also coming under pressure as strong U.S. jobs data doused hopes the Federal Reserve would temper rate hikes.
+Massive explosions shook the Ukrainian capital and other cities during rush hour on Monday morning in apparent revenge strikes by Russia after President Vladimir Putin declared an explosion on the bridge to Crimea to be a terrorist attack.

+Airlines were among the top decliners, with shares of British Airways-operator IAG, Wizz Air and easyJet down between 2.7% and 4%.
+Mining and oil giants also dropped as commodity prices came under pressure.

+Investors are awaiting UK's labour market report as well as August GDP data later this week for clues on how the economy is faring amid worries that soaring inflation and rising interest rates might spark a recession.
+Among gainers, student housing provider Unite Group rose 2.6% after providing an upbeat trading update.

-DS Smith jumped 7.9% after the card board maker forecast overall annual performance ahead of its expectations, helped by strong revenue growth and cost-cuts.
+DS Smith jumped 10.8% after the cardboard maker forecast overall annual performance ahead of its expectations, helped by strong revenue growth and cost cuts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)